 The project is led by Dr. Alexandra King, MD, FRCPC, Nominated Principal Investigator (NPI) and primary supervisor to graduate students involved.
-Patti Tait, interim executive director at the Elizabeth Fry Society of Saskatchewan, will be involved in the project as a Principal Knowledge User.
+Patti Tait, cultural advisor and knowledge keeper with the Elizabeth Fry Society of Saskatchewan, will be involved in the project as a Principal Knowledge User.

-Co-investigators of the project include Elder Sharon Jinkerson-Brass with the Indigenous Wellness Research Group, Alana Cattapan, an adjunct professor at USask, Jamesy Patrick, a child welfare lawyer and Chad Hammond, program coordinator for Sask Stories.
+Co-investigators of the project include Elder Sharon Jinkerson-Brass with pewaseskwan -the Indigenous Wellness Research Group, Alana Cattapan, an adjunct professor at USask, Jamesy Patrick, a child welfare lawyer and Chad Hammond, program coordinator for Sask Stories.

 This research will focus on Indigenous women whose lived experience includes involvement with the criminal justice system (CJS) and will support their wholistic wellness journeys.